qvest-digital/loginsrv/README.md

 ### Note for Google's OAuth 2
 You can use `scope=https://www.googleapis.com/auth/userinfo.email`.
 When configuring OAuth 2 credentials in Google Cloud Console, don't forget to enable corresponding API's.
 For example, for `scope=https://www.googleapis.com/auth/userinfo.profile` [Google People API](https://console.cloud.google.com/apis/library/people.googleapis.com/) must be enabled for your project.
 Keep in mind that it usually takes a few minutes for this setting to take effect.

+## Note for Facebbok's Oauth 2
+Make sure you ask for the scope `email` when adding your facebook config option.
+Otherwise the provider should not be able to fetch the user's email.

 ## Templating